 The use of High Pressure Processing (HPP) technology can extend your product’s shelf-life while preserving its nutritional value and quality.
 This technology is suitable for products such as juices and paste, as well as ready-to-eat and ready-to-cook items.
 Access HPP at the HPP Resource Sharing Facility, jointly set up by Enterprise Singapore, Warehouse Logistics Net Asia and Singapore Polytechnic’s Food Innovation Resource Centre, by emailing us.

 Look forward to another shared facility where you can rent equipment to test your new food products in small batches.
-This shared facility at JTC Food Hub @ Senoko will be ready in June 2020.
+This shared facility at JTC Food Hub @ Senoko will be ready by end 2021.

 Working with like-minded partners can accelerate your innovation journey.
 For opportunities to co-innovate, explore these avenues: